Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

         mov     qword ptr [rcx], r8
         ; Stores a copy of the value in `r9` into `right`. mov     qword ptr [rdi], r9
-        ; Computes the new value of `left`. dl/dx/edx/rdx alias 8/16/32/64 bit ; regions of the same underlying register.
-The only information used is ; a single bit, the comparison result.
-In essence setb together with ; new = old + 8 * 0/1 perform the conditional increment. lea     rcx, [rcx + 8*rdx]
+        ; Computes the new value of `left`.
+The registers dl/dx/edx/rdx alias ; 8/16/32/64 bit regions of the same underlying register.
+The only ; information used is a single bit, the comparison result.
+In essence ; setb together with lea (load effective address) perform the ; conditional increment. new = old + (8 * 0/1) lea     rcx, [rcx + 8*rdx]
         ; Sets `right` to the next value in `v`. add     rdi, 8
         ; Decrements the inverted loop counter by 1. dec     rsi
-        ; Checks if the decrement reached zero, if not continues the loop. jne     .LBB0_2
+        ; Checks if the decrement has reached zero, if not, the loop continues. jne     .LBB0_2
 ```

 ### Performance simulation

 One way to analyze and understand the performance of a small piece of code is to simulate it.
 There are tools like [uiCA](https://uica.uops.info/) and [llvm-mca](https://www.llvm.org/docs/CommandGuide/llvm-mca.html) that specialize in doing so.
-The result is the estimated number of cycles to execute one loop iteration on average when running the loop many times in a row.
+The result is the estimated number of cycles to execute one loop iteration on average, when running the loop many times in a row.
 Modern CPUs are [superscalar](https://en.wikipedia.org/wiki/Superscalar_processor), [out-of-order](https://en.wikipedia.org/wiki/Out-of-order_execution) and [speculative](https://en.wikipedia.org/wiki/Speculative_execution).
 This means under the right circumstances they can execute multiple instructions in parallel each cycle, re-order the sequence in which the instructions are executed and speculatively execute instructions while dependencies are still missing.
-Despite being branchless, the above loop throughput will also depend on data cache latency and other factors.
-That said one can compare different implementations and their generated machine-code with such tools.
+What these tools typically do not account for is the effects of memory latency.
+For example in this context `qword ptr [rdi]` loads the value `right`, and depending on a variety of factors the CPU might or might not be able to hide the latency it takes to load this value.
+The ability of the out-of-order engine to hide latency also depends on the quantity of latency it is trying to hide.
+Memory access latency on Zen 3 can go from 4 cycles for L1d to millions of cycles if the memory page has been swapped to disk by the operating system.
+Despite their limitations, these tools can help gain more insights into small blocks of code, by providing information on inter-instruction dependencies.
+The following tool output is limited to the predicted block throughput.

 | Tool     | Skylake | Sunny Cove |
 |----------|---------|------------|